henry4k/website/posts/thoughts-on-writing-software-tests.md

 .. date: 05/30/2014 08:36:47 PM UTC+02:00
 .. tags: testing,programming
 .. link:
-.. description: Some hints that one may find usefull when beginning with TDD.
+.. description: Some hints that one may find usefull when beginning with test driven development.
 .. type: text
 -->

-Some hints that one may find usefull when beginning with TDD.
+Some hints that one may find usefull when beginning with test driven development (TDD):

-I'm currently learning a lot about software testing and software crafmaship in general.
+I'm currently learning a lot about software testing and software craftmanship in general.
 To safe others from the pitfalls I fell in, I decided to write this article.
 Hope it helps someone! ^^